-- 1) Registration Statement (Form S-8 No. 333-115282) of City Holding Company pertaining to the 2003 Incentive Plan, and - 2) Registration Statement (Form S-8 No. 333-189055) of City Holding Company pertaining to the 2013 Incentive Plan; - 3) Registration Statement (Form S-8 No. 333-271921) of City Holding Company pertaining to the 2023 Incentive Plan;

-of our report dated February 28, 2024, relating to the consolidated financial statements and effectiveness of internal control over financial reporting of City Holding Company and Subsidiaries, appearing in this Annual Report on Form 10-K.
+- 1) Registration Statement (Form S-8 No. 333-189055) of City Holding Company pertaining to the 2013 Incentive Plan, and - 2) Registration Statement (Form S-8 No. 333-271921) of City Holding Company pertaining to the 2023 Incentive Plan of our report dated February 26, 2025, relating to the consolidated financial statements and effectiveness of internal control over financial reporting of City Holding Company and Subsidiaries, appearing in this Annual Report on Form 10-K.